 Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact % of persons in respective category covered by the awareness programmes Board of directors 1 Global Regulator Expectations for Compliance US: ABAC and AML Enforcement Trends India: ABAC and AML Enforcement Trends UK and EU: ABAC and AML Enforcement Trends Best Practices to Mitigate Risk 100% Key managerial personnel 1 1.
 Making ethical decisions.
 2. Your ethical leadership capabilities 3.
 Cash, gifts, and entertainment risks 4.
 Building a speak-up culture 5.
 Responding to employee concerns 6.
 What matters to you 7.
-Tell us how you feel 100% Employees other than BoD and KMPs oyees other than 5 1.
-Business ethics 94%
+Tell us how you feel 100% Employees other than BoD and KMPs 5 1.
+Business ethics 2.
+What is workplace conduct 3.
+What is fraud 4.
+What Are Bribery and Corruption?
+5. Cash, gifts and entertainment risks 6.
+Conflict of Interest 7.
+What is money laundering 8.
+Anti-trust 9.
+Speaking up 94%